-Microsoft has a full fledge Office suite called Microsoft Office that includes all of the modules required to operate an organization.
-Outlook is one of them and it is a stand-alone e-mail application including a calendar, task manager and contact manager etc. So, it has all those features which are required to remain informed about the meetings, events etc.
+Microsoft has a fully-fledged Office suite called Microsoft Office, which includes all of the modules required to operate an organization.
+Outlook is one of them, and it is a stand-alone email application that includes a calendar, task manager, and contact manager, among other features.
+Therefore, it has all the necessary features to keep users informed about meetings, events, and more.

-With time; and the usage of Outlook; its data file (OST/PST) can be corrupted which results in issues with Outlook; such as Folder missing/send receive errors, etc
+With time and the usage of Outlook, its data file (OST/PST) can become corrupted, which results in issues with Outlook, such as missing folders and send/receive errors, etc.

-This corruption can be resolved by fixing the outlook data files using the Microsoft Outlook Inbox Repair Tool (scanpst.exe) which is included in the Office install directory.
-To get it done, follow the instructions below.
+This corruption can be resolved by fixing the Outlook data files using the Microsoft Outlook Inbox Repair Tool (scanpst.exe), which is included in the Office installation directory.
+To accomplish this, follow the instructions below.

-Browse to your Office Installation Folder depending on your Version.
+Browse your Office installation folder, depending on your version.

 Office 2016 (64-bit): C:\Program Files (x86)\Microsoft Office\Office 16